-Funding for the ongoing work of the KTMAC is entirely through donations.
-The restoration of the Heritage Home, a capital project, was funded by municipal and provincial governments, corporate and small business donations, foundations and the generous support of our community donors.
-The operation and funding for the Heritage Home is now the main focus of the Arts Council.
+Funding for the ongoing operational work of KTMAC is almost entirely through donations and fundraising with the exception of a Municipal two-year operating grant which ends in 2021.
+The restoration of the Heritage Home, a capital project, was funded by municipal and provincial governments, corporate and small business donations, foundations and the generous support of community donors.

 Hours and Admission

-The Centre is currently open regularly 4 days per week for our monthly exhibitions – from Tuesday to Friday, 12 noon to 4:00 pm.
-Workshops and classes are also held evenings and weekends and are geared towards all age groups.
-In the future, it is hoped that funding will become available that would allow the Centre to be open more often, particularly evenings and weekends.
+The Centre is open regularly 5 days per week for monthly exhibitions – from Tuesday to Saturday, 12 noon to 4:00 pm.
+Workshops and classes are held evenings and weekends and are geared towards all age groups.

-All of the activities are open to the public and wherever possible are provided at a nominal fee that is accessible for everyone.
-Exhibitions are free but donations are always welcome.
+All of the activities are open to the public and, wherever possible, are provided at a nominal fee.
+All of the exhibitions are free of charge but donations are always welcome.

 Visit our photo gallery on this website to see a picture of the Heritage House.
 (Click on the Visiting Tab, then on Around Town pictures)